Transfer Services

 KCC offers the required coursework for the first two years of nearly any college major and provides suggested associate degree plans if you are undecided about your senior institution.
 If you know where you want to transfer after completing an associate degree at KCC, consult that school’s transfer guides.

-Transfer checklist
+Transfer Checklist

 As you prepare to transfer: